 Sub-Theme Leaders: Ian Pavord, Mona Bafadhel, Luzheng Xue

-Key Researchers: Tim Hinks, Richard Russell, Tim Powell, Jennifer Cane, Rahul Shrimanker, Gareth Hynes
+Key Researchers: Timothy Hinks, Richard Russell, Jennifer Cane, Jian Luo, Sophie Morgan, Sanjay Ramakrishnan

 Over the last 20 years treatment guidelines for common respiratory conditions including COPD and asthma have encouraged generic one-size-fits-all treatment.
 We believe that this leads to poor targeting of treatment, underestimation of potential treatment effects, and unnecessary treatment associated cost and toxicity.
 Our overall vision is to develop a new, mechanism-based classification of common respiratory diseases to allow more accurate assessment and more focussed and effective treatments.